ATM (2012 film): Production

+In February 2010, it was announced Peter Safran and Gold Circle Films would produce ATM from a spec script by Chris Sparling with David Brooks set to make his feature debut.
+Safran had previously produced the Sparling penned Buried to great success.

 Filming began September 2010 in Winnipeg, Manitoba.
 Actress Margarita Levieva was set to play the female lead before being replaced by Alice Eve.

 Reception

 On the review aggregator website Rotten Tomatoes, the film has a 12% approval rating, based on 26 reviews with an average rating of 4.06/10.